ooni/probe-cli/internal/enginenetx/DESIGN.md

 back to".
 In reality, some policies implement a more complex strategy where they remix tactics they know and tactics provided by the downstream policy.

+When using a proxy, we just use the `dnsPolicy` assuming the proxy knows how to do circumvention.

 ## Instructions For Dialing

 Each policy implements the following interface (defined in [httpsdialer.go](httpsdialer.go)):